zekicaneksi/Private-Lesson-Tracker/README.md

 - Run `flutterfire configure` in `mobile/private_lesson_tracker/` and create or select a Firebase project that supports Android and iOS apps.
   - Enable `Cloud Messaging API (Legacy)` for your Firebase project to allow Node.js backend to use `admin-sdk` package which sends notifications to mobile devices through FCM <br></br>(Firebase Console -> Your project -> Project Settings -> Cloud Messaging)
   - Generate a private key for a service account (Firebase Console -> Your project -> Project Settings -> Service Accounts), rename the key as `serviceAccountKey.json` and put in `backend/` directory
-  - Run `flutterfire configure` again and select your project with again iOS, Android supports to update the firebase options file.
+  - Run `flutterfire configure` again and select your project with iOS, Android supports to update the firebase options file.

 - Create enviorement variable files;
   - `.env.development` file with such variables must be created in `backend/`;